Carnegie Libraries of Ohio

 C.E.
 Smith card was mailed in 1908.

-There are four totally different postcard treatments of this 1901 building.
+There are several totally different postcard treatments of this 1901 building.

 (L) Unknown publisher.